Improved regulation of endocrine disrupting chemicals (EDCs) in the United States and internationally

 Why We Care

 Endocrine-disrupting chemicals (EDCs) are an exogenous chemical, or mixture of chemicals, that can interfere with any aspect of hormone action.
-EDCs such as bisphenols and phthalates are found in food, toys, cosmetics, medicines, and plastics as well as throughout the environment.
+EDCs such as bisphenols, phthalates, and PFAS are found in food, toys, cosmetics, medicines, and plastics as well as throughout the environment.
 Scientific evidence has shown that exposure to EDCs has contributed to increases in the incidence of neurodevelopmental, reproductive, and metabolic disorders, as well as some cancers.

 Are you a European based Endocrine Society member who would like to reach out to your European Union national contact to share your concerns about EDCs?
 Please reach out to our Director of Science Policy, Joe Laakso at to find out how you can help.